RifatBinReza/Homage/README.md

   ```

 ## Docker
 - in terminal, run this command inside the project directory to start docker.
-(Wouldn't connect to the internal postgres db because of some network config which needs to be fixed)
+(Wouldn't connect to the internal postgres db because of some network config which needs to be fixed.
+Please try manual installation with a local postgres db from the .env.example and run the server with npm)

   ```sh
   $ docker-compose build;